 Oral and Written Language Conversion

-Use of Formal and Informal Interpreters
+Use of Interpreters

 A formal interpreter is covered by the Minnesota Government Data Practices Act and will not disclose non-public data without written authorization from the client.